solarlabsteam/cosmos-exporter/README.md

 In theory, it should work on a Cosmos-based blockchains that expose a gRPC endpoint (for example, Sentinel hub v0.5.0 doesn't expose it, so it won't work with it).
 In practice, this definitely works with the following blockchains:

 - Persistence
+- Cosmos (with `--bech-prefix cosmos --denom uatom`).
+The queries can take a long time though (apparently more than 90 seconds), so adjust the scrape timings and timeouts accordingly.

 ## How can I contribute?